Return to site

 Eating certain foods, exposure to certain environmental factors, stress inducing lifestyle environments also trigger an inflammatory response.

-When left untreated and unmanaged, PCOS can have long-term effects that can cause fertility challenges, pregnancy complications, type 2 diabetes, gestational diabetes, high blood pressure, and serious mood disorders in women.
+When left untreated and unmanaged, PCOS can have long-term effects that can cause fertility challenges, pregnancy complications, type 2 diabetes, gestational diabetes, high blood pressure, serious mood disorders and cancer in women.

-Truth is, PCOS is a complex endocrine and metabolic disorder, and it requires a comprehensive approach to help naturally manage.
-With women in my practice I take a holistic functional approach through herbal supplementing, nutrition and lifestyle to help balance underlying hormonal issues and address root cause.
+PCOS is a complex endocrine and metabolic disorder, and it requires a comprehensive approach to help naturally manage.
+With women in my practice, I take a holistic functional approach through herbal supplementing, nutrition and lifestyle to help balance underlying hormonal issues and address root cause.